Partitioning large watersheds into sub-basins with RichDEM

 raise RuntimeError("Failed to load DEM.
 Verify GDAL driver support and file integrity.")

-# 2. Compute flow direction
+# 3. Compute flow accumulation

-routing_method = "Dinf" if method.upper() == "DINF" else "D8"
+routing_method = "Dinf" if method.upper() in ("DINF", "D-INF") else "D8"

-print("[3/5] Computing flow accumulation...")
+print(f"[3/5] Computing {routing_method} flow accumulation...")

-acc = rd.FlowAccumulation(fd, method=routing_method)
+acc = rd.FlowAccumulation(dem, method=routing_method)

 # 4. Threshold to isolate stream network